-Fair Oak cider mill and press were built from massive stones hand-carved by craftsmen and installed in their present site on our farmstead in the early seventeenth century.
+Fair Oak cider mill and press were built from massive stones hand-carved by craftsmen and installed in their present site on our farmstead in the late seventeenth century.
 This was the time when cider making first started in Herefordshire: and it became customary for farmers to make their own cider, using their own apples, to sustain their families and workers.
 Cider would be drunk at all times of the day, just as we drink tea or coffee.

 We believe our mill was used continuously until the First World War.
 But then many farm labourers, and farm horses, were called up to fight, and many never returned.
 After the war, horses were replaced by tractors, and farms employed fewer workers.